zentrocdot/LibreOffice/README.md

 2. Add the language support for all known languages

 3. Create the translated user defined UI's and the translated help files

+Further on I demonstrate this by adding langauage support for my favourite languages German, Italien and French.
+Other languages can be added the same way by other users.

 # See also